jithin1510/shopping-cart-rbac/backend/README-API.md

-# E-commerce API with RBAC Documentation
+# Shopping-cart API with RBAC Documentation

-This document provides an overview of the API endpoints and their functionality in the E-commerce application with Role-Based Access Control (RBAC).
+This document provides an overview of the API endpoints and their functionality in the Shopping-cart application with Role-Based Access Control (RBAC).

 ## API Documentation